dso-toolkit/dso-toolkit/README.md

 The referenced scripts are very small: Only the actually used Web Components are lazy loaded.
 For more information: https://stenciljs.com/docs/distribution

 ### Develop or mockups
-To work on the DSO Toolkit using components and variants or create mockups of pages, forms or components you need Node 14 and Yarn 2.
+To work on the DSO Toolkit using components and variants or create mockups of pages, forms or components you need Node 14 and Yarn.
 See [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute.

 Either install Yarn with